 At Navin Field in Detroit, Babe Ruth becomes the all-time home run leader when he hits his 139th career blast as a major leaguer.
 The Yankee slugger’s 36th homer of the season, a mammoth shot that travels over 500 feet, puts him ahead of Roger Connor, who connected for 138 round-trippers during his 18 years in the National League.

-The Red Sox send 21-year old farmhand Pee-Wee Reese to the Dodgers for $35,000 and a player to be named later (Red Evans), along with three minor leaguers due to a less-than-enthusiastic scouting report filed by Joe Cronin, the team’s current player-manager who deliberately downplayed the prospect’s talent to keep his own job in the Boston infield.
-The the Louisville Colonels regular shortstop, a future Hall of Famer, will become a crowd favorite helping Brooklyn to win seven pennants during his 16 seasons with the team.
+The Red Sox send 21 year-old farmhand Pee Wee Reese to the Dodgers for $35,000 and a player to be named later (Red Evans), along with three minor leaguers due to a less-than-enthusiastic scouting report filed by Joe Cronin, the team’s current player-manager who deliberately downplayed the prospect’s talent to keep his own job in the Boston infield.
+The Louisville Colonels regular shortstop, a future Hall of Famer, will become a crowd favorite, helping Brooklyn to win seven pennants during his 16 seasons with the team.

 The Yankees’ American League record-tying nineteen-game winning streak, which began on June 29, comes to an end when Detroit right-hander Fred Hutchinson blanks New York, 8-0, at Briggs Stadium.
 The Bronx Bombers will run away with the Junior Circuit flag, after compiling 31 victories during a span of 34 games.

 In an eleven inning 12-11 victory over the A's, Pat Seerey hits four home runs in one game.
 The White Sox outfielder's last homer comes in the final inning of the game.